 Sought after as a consultant for tech startups and research companies, Mr. Dolby seemed to have a hand in every emerging entertainment platform, from laser disks and computer games to interactive TV, virtual reality installations and location-based entertainment.
 His name is on multiple US patents, and he has worked as an investment advisor for top venture capital firms.
 During the early Silicon Valley internet explosion, Thomas Dolby founded high tech startup Beatnik Inc and co-created the code that drove interactive audio in Java.
 When mobile phones began to play polyphonic ringtones, it was via his BAE technology, which Beatnik licensed to phone manufacturers to be embedded in over two billion cellular phones and devices.

 Between adding music to the mix as in-house Music Director of every TED Conference from 2001 to 2012, Mr. Dolby taught himself to be a digital filmmaker.
 In 2013 he won multiple awards for his groundbreaking film The Invisible Lighthouse, which chronicles the closure of a 250-year-old lighthouse visible from his coastal home in Suffolk, UK.

-Since Fall 2014 Thomas Dolby has held the post of Homewood Professor of the Arts at Johns Hopkins University.
+Thomas Dolby will lead Peabody's Music for New Media program, slated to enroll its first cohort of students in the fall semester of 2018.
+Since Fall 2014 he has held the post of Homewood Professor of the Arts at Johns Hopkins University.
 He has recently released his first book The Speed Of Sound, on Macmillan/Flatiron.